CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/item_inventory/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Sound Replacement File</b></span> <kbd  class="tooltip" data-tooltip="string">soundlist</kbd> :
 Set the path to a sound replacement file for the item.
 The path begins in 'svencoop/sound/mapname', whereas 'mapname' would be your map's name.
 You can go to the parent directory using '../'.
 A valid sound replacement file contains one or more lines with two sound-paths, which are seperated by a space and wrapped into quotes.
 The first sound is the sound to be replaced.
 The second sound is the new sound.
 Sound-paths start in the sound directory.
 You cannot go to the parent directory using '../' in that case.
-These sounds do not need to be precached using a custom_precache point entity.
+These sounds do not need to be precached using a [custom_precache](../custom_precache) point entity.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Target</b></span> <kbd  class="tooltip" data-tooltip="target_destination">target</kbd> :
 Entity to trigger when item is picked up.
-Sends 'Toggle' trigger state signal.
+Trigger use-type is 'Toggle'.
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Delay Before Trigger</b></span> <kbd  class="tooltip" data-tooltip="string">delay</kbd> :